mapeditor/tiled/docs/reference/scripting.rst

 Tileset.removeTiles(tiles : [:ref:`script-tile`]) : void
     Removes the given tiles from this tileset.
 Only works for image collection tilesets.

+Tileset.addWangSet(name : string, type : int) : :ref:`script-wangset`
+    Add a new Wang set to this tileset with the given name and type.

+Tileset.removeWangSet(wangSet : :ref:`script-wangset`) : void
+    Removes the given Wang set from this tileset.

 .. _script-tileseteditor:

 TilesetEditor